GDQuest/gdscript-docs-maker/godot-scripts/README.md

 Godot, since version 3.2, has a tool to create a class reference from GDScript code, through its language server.

-This folder contains a tool script, `ReferenceCollector.gd`, to run directly from within your Godot projects and get the class reference as JSON using File->Run in the script editor.
+This folder contains a tool script (`ReferenceCollector.gd` for Godot 3, `ReferenceCollectorGd4.gd` for Godot 4) to run directly from within your Godot projects and get the class reference as JSON using File->Run in the script editor.

 You can find more detailed instructions inside the GDScript code itself.